 How Is Marco’s Different From Its Competitors?

-If you asked 100 people what their favorite pizza is, you’d probably get a hundred different answers.
+If you asked 100 people what their favorite pizza is, you’d probably get 100 different answers.
 But if you let 100 people sample Marco’s specialty pizzas alongside its competitors, the majority of them would choose Marco’s.
+For potential business owners looking at pizza franchise opportunities, that makes Marco’s stand out.

 When we hired the Procter & Gamble Test Kitchen, MRSI, to conduct a four-month study with focus groups, 72% of people who tried Marco’s pizza said they’d purchase it again — more than twice the intent to repurchase of the other pizza delivery franchises the kitchen tested.

-“If you serve a great tasting pizza, the business will follow,” says Bryon Stephens, Marco’s President.
-“In our industry, you are only as good as your last pizza and our customers keep buying from us because our pizzas taste better.”
+“If you serve a great-tasting pizza, the business will follow,” says Bryon Stephens, Marco’s President.
+“In our industry, you are only as good as your last pizza.
+Our customers keep buying from us because our pizzas taste better.”

 The business world is starting to take notice: